 10. Which substance is acting as the reducing agent and which one as oxidizing agent in the reaction below? $Be(s)+F_2 \longrightarrow BeF_2$.
 Explain i) Atomic radius ii) lonization energy b) In each case, explain why the property changes in the way you have suggested.
+12. Group 2 contains the elements Be; Mg; Ca; Sr; Ba.

-11 .a) How do each of the following properties of the elements in group 2 change with increasing atomic number?
+11 .a) How does each of the following properties of the elements in group 2 change with increasing atomic number?